-14. All boundary, lot and other geometrics (bearings, distances, curve data, etc.) on the final plat shall be close to an accuracy of not less than one part in five thousand (1/5,000);
+All boundary, lot and other geometrics (bearings, distances, curve data, etc.) on the final plat shall be close to an accuracy of not less than one part in five thousand (1/5,000);

-15. A legend and general notes or statements as required by the town or other interested parties and a north arrow and the scale of the drawing;
+A legend and general notes or statements as required by the Town or other interested parties and a north arrow and the scale of the drawing;

-16. The location and dimensions of any and all easements within the subdivision area.
+The location and dimensions of any and all easements within the subdivision area.
 This includes but is not limited to easements across all lot frontages that are adjacent to public streets and other required easements for water, sewers, drainage, utility lines and other purposes.
 The utility easement must conform with the most current version of the Clarkston Town Manual of Design and Construction Standards